-A localized capability information model is provided in a proactive manner to describe the impact of local minima in dynamic networks.
-The information provides a certainty of neighborhood topology under the opportunistic communication model, while its construction cost is reduced to the minimum by the support of the MAC protocols.
-Such information can be used to achieve more progressive routings in a real deployed environment when many nodes and links change their statuses dynamically.
-It is effective even when its collection process is asynchronous or is deferred due to the distance or any incorrect neighbor status detection.
+A localized capability information model is provided to describe the impact of local minima in dynamic networks.
+The information provides a certainty of neighborhood topology under the opportunistic communication model, while its construction cost is reduced to the minimum by the support of MAC protocols.
+Such information can be used to achieve more progressive routings.
+It is effective even when its collection process is deferred due to the distance or any incorrect neighbor status detection.
+In our future work, we will study the performance of our approach in traffic workload and provide more comprehensive results.

-In our future work, we will study its ability of selfconfiguration for the dynamics in the networks.
-We will focus on how to recycle those channels that have been released or recovered from their unavailable statuses, in order to offer more options and to increase the flexibility for the progressive routing.
-We will also study the performance of our approach in traffic workload and provide more comprehensive results.
 The throughput achieved in concurrent communications will be the focus.
-Moreover, we will conduct further studies on more accurate information for unsafe areas so that shorter paths can be achieved.
+We will also conduct further studies on more accurate information for unsafe areas so that shorter paths can be achieved.